 Tests and procedures used to diagnose Hurthle cell cancer include:

-- Physical exam of the thyroid.
+- Physical exam.
 Your doctor will examine your neck, checking the size of your thyroid and seeing whether your lymph nodes are swollen.

-- Blood tests to check thyroid function.
-Blood tests may reveal abnormalities in your thyroid function that give your doctor more information about your condition.
+- Blood tests.
+They may reveal abnormalities in your thyroid function that give your doctor more information about your condition.

 - Imaging tests.
-Imaging tests can help your doctor determine whether an abnormal growth is present in the thyroid.
-Ultrasound is often used to create images of the thyroid gland.
-In other cases, imaging tests may include computerized tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET).
+They can help your doctor determine whether an abnormal growth is present in the thyroid.
+Imaging tests may include ultrasound, CT scan, MRI and positron emission tomography (PET).

-- Removing a sample of thyroid tissue for testing.
-If your doctor finds a tumor on your thyroid, a biopsy can help determine whether the tumor is cancerous or not.
-During a thyroid biopsy, your doctor passes a fine needle through the skin of your neck.
-Ultrasound imaging may be used to guide the needle into the tumor.
-The needle is attached to a syringe, which is used to withdraw thyroid tissue through the needle.
-The sample is sent to a laboratory where it's examined for signs of cancer.
+- Removing a sample of thyroid tissue for testing (biopsy).
+During a thyroid biopsy, a fine needle is passed through the skin of your neck guided by ultrasound images.
+The needle is attached to a syringe, which withdraws a sample of thyroid tissue.
+The sample is analyzed in a laboratory for signs of cancer.